honeycombio/refinery/rules_conditions.md

 Some Refinery configuration options introduce special fields that are added to telemetry.

 For example, when `AddCountsToRoot` is enabled, `meta.span_count` is added to all root spans, and allows for the creation of rule conditions based on span counts.
+In this `meta.span_count` example, the Refinery rule applies to traces with more than 300 spans.

 ```yaml
 Conditions: